kusuma-hk/akasa_air_task/README.md

 DB_TYPE=mysql
 DB_NAME=akasa_air
 DB_USER=root
-DB_PASS=your_password
+DB_PASS=<your_password>
 DB_HOST=localhost
 DB_PORT=3306

 Step 3: Final step for first approach, run the etl script in terminal: python src/etl_database.py

-After successfully executing we should get a respective csv files inside /outputs/ folder (for reference and to show results, output files are pushed into github repo as well).
+After successfully executing we should get a respective csv files inside /outputs/ folder (for reference and to show results, output files are pushed into github repo as well) which are:
+- repeat_customers.csv
+- monthly_order_trends.csv
+- regional_revenue.csv
+- top_spenders_30days.csv

+Step 4:

 **2. In-Memroy approach**
 This approach performs all transformations in Python using Pandas, without a database.